 - Pasta: I prefer penne, but any short, textured noodle will work.

-- Spicy: Add a bit of red pepper for a spicy kick.
+- Spicy: Add red pepper flakes for a spicy kick.

 - Dairy-Free: Use plant-based milk, butter, and cheese for dairy-free marry me chicken meatballs.